iarxm/csim-man/index.md

 Claim the wave you decide to be scored on.
 Race in and tag your team mate.
 Repeat.

-#### Athlete Simulation Bots
+#### Athlete Construct Bots

 Future implementation - athlete engine's from WSL profiles which predict the performance and scores of such an athlete in relation to available set waves and their probabilities of turning a small wave into a large score.
-Bot simulation as if the athlete is surfing the heat remotely.
+Bot constructing as if the athlete is surfing the heat remotely.

 ### Heat Title Notation

-Examples of shorthand notations that may be found in the simulator app.
+Examples of shorthand notations that may be found in the constructing score app.

 | Notation | Expanded Titles                    | Notes                                                                                    |
 |----------|------------------------------------|------------------------------------------------------------------------------------------|